 Vaccines, Blood & Biologics

 The Center for Biologics Evaluation and Research (CBER) regulates allergenic products.
-There are currently two types of allergenic products licensed for use: allergen patch tests and allergenic extracts.
+There are currently three types of allergenic products licensed for use: allergen extracts, allergen patch tests, and antigen skin tests.

 Allergen patch tests are diagnostic tests applied to the surface of the skin.
-Patch tests are used by physicians to determine the specific causes of contact dermatitis, and are manufactured from natural substances or chemicals (such as nickel, rubber, and fragrance mixes) that are known to cause contact dermatitis.
+Patch tests are used by healthcare providers to determine the specific cause of contact dermatitis, and are manufactured from natural substances or chemicals (such as nickel, rubber, and fragrance mixes) that are known to cause contact dermatitis.

 Report of Scientific and Medical Literature

 - Federal Register Notice: Center for Biologics Evaluation and Research Report of Scientific and Medical Literature and Information on Non-Standardized Allergenic Extracts in the Diagnosis and Treatment of Allergic Disease; Extension of Comment Period

 - Federal Register Notice: Center for Biologic Evaluation and Research Report of Scientific and Medical Literature and Information on Non-Standardized Allergenic Extracts in the Diagnosis and Treatment of Allergic Disease, September 26, 2011

 - Panel on Review of 'Allergenic Extracts Category IIIA Reclassification, Final Report, December 1983 (PDF - 3.4MB)

 - Federal Register Proposed Rule: Biological Products: Allergenic Extracts; Implementation of Efficacy Review, January 23, 1985 (50 FR 3082)